DRE-i with enhanced privacy

 Direct Recording Electronic with Integrity and Enforced Privacy (DRE-ip) is an End-to-End (E2E) verifiable e-voting system without involving any tallying authorities, proposed by Siamak Shahandashti and Feng Hao in 2016.
 It improves a previous DRE-i system by using a real-time computation strategy and providing enhanced privacy.
 A touch-screen based prototype of the system was trialed in the Gateshead Civic Centre polling station on 2 May 2019 during the 2019 United Kingdom local elections with positive voter feedback.
 A proposal that includes DRE-ip as a solution for large-scale elections was ranked 3rd place in the 2016 Economist Cybersecurity Challenge jointly organized by The Economist and Kaspersky Lab.
+A browser-based prototype of the system was used in a Durga Puja online voting trial among residents of New Town, Kolkata, India, in October 2022.

 Protocol

 The DRE-ip protocol is applicable to both onsite polling station voting and remote Internet voting implementations.
 In the specification below, it is described for polling station voting.
 The protocol consists of three stages: setup, voting and tallying.